bhayatus/SCRUMtious/README.md

 1. Go to 'keystore-and-apk'
 2. Click on 'SCRUMtious-demo-signed.apk'
 3. Click on the download button
-4. Copy the apk onto your phone into
+4. Copy the apk onto your phone into a directory
-5. On your phone move to where you copied the apk
+5. On your phone move to the folder where you copied the apk
 6. Click on the apk to install
 7. Launch the app after installation